-- i.
-Should one of our employees test positive for the COVID-19 virus SSH will take the following actions: - ii.
+i.
+Should one of our employees test positive for the COVID-19 virus SSH will take the following actions:

+- ii.
 SSH requires any employee who has tested positive for the COVID 19 virus to notify their Human Resource Manager immediately. - a.
 SteelSummit Ohio & SteelSummit TN.
 Michelle Petersen 615.779.0609 - b.
 Magic Grand Rapids & Magic Decatur: Brenda Ritsema 616.532.1347 - c.
 If notification by the employee is made through their supervisor, it is the responsibility of the supervisor to notify the Human Resource Manager. - iii.
 Ensure the infected employee that he/she will not be identified by name to their co-workers as having contracted the virus, as such would run afoul of the Americans With Disabilities Act ("ADA") and HIPPA. - iv.
-Instruct the infected employee to stay home for at least 14 days and encourage them to self-quarantine during that time.
+Instruct the infected employee to self-isolate for a minimum of 10 days from the beginning of the symptoms and 24 hours after the fever is gone without fever reducing medicine and other symptoms have significantly improved.
 SSH will also require the employees to contact a qualified health care provider to provide return to work documentation. - v.
-The infected employee will be asked (to the best of their recollection) to identify all office and manufacturing areas where they were physically present during the 14 days prior to the positive test results.
+The infected employee will be asked (to the best of their recollection) to identify all office and manufacturing areas where they were physically present during the 48 hours before the symptoms were first noticed.
 SSH will have those areas sanitized immediately by a professional contractor and in accordance with CDC guidelines. - vi.
 CDC Guidelines - a.
 It is recommended to close off areas used by the ill persons and wait as long as practical before beginning cleaning and disinfection to minimize potential for exposure to respiratory droplets. - b.
 Open outside doors and windows to increase air circulation in the area.
 If possible, wait up to 24 hours before beginning cleaning and disinfection. - c.
 Outside Cleaning Provider should clean and disinfect all areas (e.g., offices, bathrooms, and common areas) used by the ill persons, focusing especially on frequently touched surfaces. - vii.
-Those employees identified as coming in contact with the infected employee, (Face-to-face contact within 6 feet greater than 15 minutes - WHO) will be advised that an individual that has been physically present in their work area has tested positive for the virus.
-Therefore, out of an abundance of caution, SSH requests they stay at home for the next 14 days at a minimum and encourage them to self-quarantine.
+Those employees identified as coming in close contact with the infected employee, (Face-to-face contact within 6 feet greater than 15 minutes - WHO) will be advised that an individual that has been physically present in their work area has tested positive for the virus.
+Therefore, out of an abundance of caution, SSH requests they stay at home for the next 10 days at a minimum and encourage them to self-isolate.

 - viii.
 Arrangements will be made for the employee whose job function allows them to work remotely from home.
 For those non-exempt hourly employees that cannot work remotely, the employee will receive compensation according to SSH and Federal Guidelines. - ix.
-We also encourage the impacted employees to reach out to a qualified health care provider to seek advice as to what additional steps, if any, should be taken at that time-including whether the 14-day quarantine period is enough. - x.
+We also encourage the impacted employees to reach out to a qualified health care provider to seek advice as to what additional steps, if any, should be taken at that time-including whether the 10 or 14-day isolationperiod is enough. - x.
 The impacted employees will be required to provide return to work documentation before returning to work.